AnnMatsarska/car-rent/README.md

-# Rent service for car
+# Rent service for car - "Rent and Drive"